AMD

 - You need more than 8GB of VRAM

 At $0, the PNY NVIDIA RTX 6000 Ada Generation 48GB is the most affordable option.
-It takes the lead in vram and outputs.
-Tagged as Best Value and Best Performance.
+It takes the lead in vram and memory bandwidth.
+Tagged as Budget Pick and Best Performance and Most Capacity.

 - More vram (48GB)